 The project budget should be developed in accordance with sponsor and UNL guidelines.
-Before the submission or negotiation of any budget, the budget and Facilities and Administrative (F & A; formerly “indirect costs”) cost rates must be reviewed and approved by the Office of Sponsored Programs or, in the case of USDA proposals, appropriate IANR officials.
+Before the submission or negotiation of any budget, the budget and Facilities and Administrative cost rates (“F&A” rates or “indirect costs”) must be reviewed and approved by the Office of Sponsored Programs or, in the case of USDA proposals, by the appropriate IANR officials.
 An initial review of the budget should be scheduled early in the proposal-writing process to ensure that an investigator’s plans are in accordance with agency and university requirements.

 Steps for budget preparation:

 1. Review the sponsor’s guidelines for budgets, including: